Julius Peppers: 2010 season

 In Week 5, Peppers went back to his home state to play against his former team, the Carolina Panthers, a game in which he and the Bears won by a score of 23–6.
 His biggest play of the game was when he tipped a Jimmy Clausen pass and proceeded to intercept it, by diving underneath the ball, after the play, Peppers proceeded to hush the booing crowd by raising his index finger to his lips.
-Peppers finished the game with 4 tackles, 1 interception, and 1 pass defensed.
+Peppers finished the game with four tackles, one interception, and one pass defensed.

-In Week 11 against the Miami Dolphins, Peppers recorded his first three-sack performance as a member of the Chicago Bears, he finished the game with 6 tackles, 3 sacks, and 1 pass deflection that was intercepted.
-He earned the fourth NFC Defensive Player of the Week Award of his career for his efforts.
-Peppers would also win the NFC Defensive Player of the Month Award for November 2010 making it the third time in his career he earned the award.
+In Week 11 against the Miami Dolphins, Peppers recorded his first three-sack performance as a member of the Chicago Bears, he finished the game with six tackles, three sacks, and one pass deflection that was intercepted.
+He earned his fourth career NFC Defensive Player of the Week Award.
+Peppers won the NFC Defensive Player of the Month Award for November 2010 making it the third time in his career he earned the award.

-Peppers finished the season with 43 solo tackles, 11 assisted tackles, 8 sacks, 3 forced fumbles, 2 interceptions, 9 passes defensed, 5 stuffs, and 1 blocked kick.
+Peppers finished the season with 43 solo tackles, 11 assisted tackles, eight sacks, three forced fumbles, two interceptions, nine passes defensed, five stuffs, and one blocked kick.
 His impact was most felt with regards to putting pressure on opposing quarterbacks, redirecting running plays, or assisting on the tackle.
 Julius was voted to his sixth Pro Bowl and was named to his third, First-Team All Pro team.
-Peppers also finished fourth in voting for the NFL's 2010 AP Defensive Player of the Year Award, which was won by Pittsburgh Steelers safety Troy Polamalu.
+Peppers finished fourth in voting for the NFL's 2010 AP Defensive Player of the Year Award, which was won by Pittsburgh Steelers safety Troy Polamalu.

 In Peppers first year as a Bear, he helped them make the playoffs for the first time since the 2006 season, and helped the Bears secure a victory over the Seattle Seahawks in the divisional round by a score of 35–24.
 Peppers and the Bears came within one game of reaching the Super Bowl, but ultimately lost to the Green Bay Packers in the NFC championship game 21–14.

 In his 2010 All-Pro Team column, sportswriter Peter King wrote:

+Peppers was ranked tenth by his fellow players on the NFL Top 100 Players of 2011.